ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/gitlab/_index.md

 ---
-title: How to build a CI/CD pipeline with GitLab on Google Axion
+title: Build a CI/CD pipeline with GitLab on Google Axion
 draft: true
 minutes_to_complete: 30